willowtreeapps/capwic_event_info/README.md

 **We're hoping teams will come up with creative solutions for this!**

 HOWEVER - if you need a fallback then here is a fallback that you can do:
+1) Agree on what the team name is where you're getting you data from.
+You'll use it in the api calls below
+2) Agree on what the data will look like (What is the Json Format)
+3) Agree on how the data will change so your script knows it's new!
+(Maybe a boolean that is false until the official run-through)
+3) Make these calls below (substitute the team names) and make sure it's working ** IMPORTANT!
+Please keep api requests to every 5 seconds - if we go lower we may hit API request limits...**
 Getting Data:
 ```
 curl -X GET \